 No padding is present between SNRk i in the EHT MU Exclusive Beamforming Report field, even if they

 correspond to different subcarriers.
 The subset of subcarriers included is determined by the values of the

-Partial BW Info (TBD) and Grouping subfields of the EHT MIMO Control field.
+Partial BW Info and Grouping subfields of the EHT MIMO Control field.
 For each subcarrier